 Last phase of the mix might be called “the waves”.
 It’s all about building up and releasing smaller waves of energy to keep your audience excited and don’t let them get away from you.

 If you use a controller it is good to change your sounds from time to time.
-Use different sets of dj samples to explore new possibilities.
+Use different sets of dj samples ,even flute or mpc samples to explore new possibilities.
 Your performances are also your playground.
 You should never lose the joy of playing music.